 Publications

-D. Ganelin & T. Dee (in press).
+D. Ganelin & T. Dee (2025).
 New Advanced Placement Course Designed to Broaden Access Promotes Participation and Demographic Diversity in Computer Science Education.
 Proceedings of the National Academy of Sciences.

 D. Ganelin & I. Chuang (2019).
 IP geolocation underestimates regressive economic patterns in MOOC usage.
 Proceedings of the 11th International Conference on Education Technology and Computers.